Mathematics (MATH)

 Prerequisite: Prerequisite: MATH& 151 and MATH& 152 with a C or better.

-Distribution Requirements: Quantitative
+Distribution Requirements: Quantitative, Natural Science

 MATH 305 Linear Algebra 5 Credits